 Monsters Garden Exhibition – 2018

-As in many other events, full ticket prices are quite steep.
-The full price varies around 100 NIS per person (depending on the site).
+As in many other events, full ticket prices are pretty steep.
+The total cost varies around 100 NIS per person (depending on the site).
 Some credit companies offer 1+1, and many websites provide discounts.
 I bought tickets for 50 NIS, and if you are persistent, you will probably find even cheaper ones.

 The Monsters Garden Exhibition is open daily.
-During weekdays and Saturdays it is open from 9 am till 21 pm, and on Fridays, it is open from 9 am till 15 pm.
+On weekdays and Saturdays, it is open from 9:00 till 21:00, and on Fridays, it is open from 9:00 till 15:00.
 And the event will be available till the end of August 2018.

 The exhibition takes place at Tel Aviv Convention Center in Pavilion 2.
-You can park in the big parking at Sderot Rokach, that is located in front of the Tel Aviv Convention Center.
-But since the entrance to Pavilion 2 is from the northern side, it will be more convenient to park at back side in Isaac Remba street.
-Moreover, if it not during rush hour, there is a chance of finding free parking there.
+You can park in the big parking at Sderot Rokach, located in front of the Tel Aviv Convention Center.
+But since the entrance to Pavilion 2 is from the northern side, it will be more convenient to park on the backside in Isaac Remba street.
+Moreover, if it is not during rush hour, there is a chance of finding free parking there.
 And, when we visited, the back entrance was open.

 At The Exhibition

-Since we arrived quite late, we did not do any workshops, drawing or other extra activities.
+Since we arrived pretty late, we did not do any workshops, drawing, or other extra activities.
 We just visited the monsters.
 And this took us about an hour.
 But, if you do the other activities, you can spend several hours there.